mochi-hpc/mofka/docs/usage/quickstart.rst

    This is because Mofka servers will send RPCs to the clients.

 Next, we create a :code:`mofka::Client` object and use it to create a :code:`mofka::ServiceHandle`.
-The latter is initialized using the SSG file created by our running Mofka server (*mofka.ssg*).
+The latter is initialized using the file created by our running Mofka server (*mofka.ssg*).

-We call :code:`createTopic` and :code:`addPartition` on the :code:`ServiceHandle`.
-This respectively creates the specified topic and adds an in-memory partition for it (by default, topics are created with no partition initially).

 We then open the topic we have created, using :code:`service_handle.openTopic()`, which gives us a :code:`TopicHandle` to interact with the topic.